JPHutchins/library_finder/README.md

 Began as a project in C in an effort for it to be cross-platform ready (so far only tested in Windows).
-Became a C++ project when I realized my implementation of regular expression matching was *probably* not going to be as good as the C++ &ltregex&gt.
+Became a C++ project when I realized my implementation of regular expression matching was *probably* not going to be as good as the C++ <&lt>regex<&gt>.
 This is particularly relevant because it eats most of the CPU time.

 Compiles in Visual Studio 2019.